 The Forced Labor Enforcement Task Force is responsible for developing the strategy necessary to prevent the import of goods from XUAR and ways to enforce the ban.

-Once the import ban goes into effect, Customs and Border Protection (CBP) will prohibit all goods from Xinjiang from entering the United States, unless specifically requested.
+Now that the China import ban is in effect, Customs and Border Protection (CBP) will prohibit the entry of all goods from Xinjiang entering the United States, unless specifically requested.

 CBP will automatically assume that all goods from the region are produced using forced labor.
 In order for an importer to ship goods from this region, they must provide “clear and convincing evidence” that the goods or materials were not sourced or produced using forced labor.